 2. Get to grips with the best Banff lodging for glamping and dog walking trails, Canada

-For a more rustic experience with dog walking trails nearby, glampers can opt for a cozy accommodation like this retro campervan, whose homebase is just south of Calgary, Alberta.
-Perfect for couples and hounds alike, the campervan and excellent Banff lodging is set up by the hosts wherever guests would like, including any of the many campsites Banff National Park has to offer.
-While the campervan must stay in one place, you and your canine companion most certainly don’t have to and will be able to easily take advantage of the National Park’s many trails together.
+For a more rustic experience with dog walking trails nearby, glampers can opt for cozy accommodation like this comfortable cabin, which is just south of Calgary, Alberta.
+Perfect for couples and hounds alike, the cabin is within easy driving distance of Banff National Park with many wonderful hiking and walking trails to explore.
+You and your canine companion can most certainly take advantage of the National Park’s many trails together.
 Or enjoy the lovely trails around the nearby Kootenay River.

 The best dog-friendly, Banff hiking trails and things to do in Banff National Park and nearby